 We would strongly suggest you do this every time you apply a hair dye from a company for the first time.

-Simply apply a very small amount of the product to a patch of skin that’s out of the way.
+Simply apply a very small amount of beard dye to a patch of skin that’s out of the way.
 The inside of your forearm below your elbow is perfect for this.

-Leave the dye in place for 24 hours and check for any reactions or other skin sensitivity issues.
+Leave the dye in place for 24 hours and check for any chemical reaction or other skin sensitivity issues.

 Whilst you are doing this, you can gather up your tool kit.